A statement on policy

 Tyneside Cinema recognises that discrimination does occur on the grounds of disability and we are committed to making every effort to maximise access for disabled people to our programme/projects, building, facilities and services and employment opportunities.
 We will maximise access through staff training, by using alternative information formats, by developing our programme and by implementing significant physical changes to the Cinema’s building.

-We welcome your feedback and encourage you to put any concerns or suggestions you have in writing to us:
+We welcome your feedback and encourage you to put any concerns or suggestions you have in writing to us - visit our Contact Us page.

 Accessibility: Our building